ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 - the one-way analysis of variance, and
 - Tukey's Honestly Significant Difference (HSD) test on the significance of the between group differences.

+There will be circumstances when the last, and perhaps evern second to last elements of this functionality are not justified by the outcome of issuing the earlier commands.
+In particular, generating the output from Tukey's HSD would not normally be sought unless the analysis of variance showed there was a significant difference between the group means.
+The choice of reading the output and subsequently using it are left to the user.
+In this respect, `BrailleR` has not become an expert system that decides to or not to provide something; the user is still expected to do the thinking about the relevance of each element of hte overall set of output provided.